-Players must bring the following items to participate in a POP-sanctioned tournament:
+Players must bring the following items to participate in a PLAY!
+Pokémon tournament:

-- A valid POP ID in that player's name.
-If the player has not been assigned a POP ID at a previous tournament, the tournament staff will provide one for the player. - A deck or team that meets the format restrictions for the tournament.
-It is a player's responsibility to ensure that his or her deck or team meets the tournament requirements at all time during the event. - A legible list of the cards that comprise the player's deck or of the Pokémon on a player's team. - Any implements necessary to track and maintain game information, such as damage counters, Special Condition markers, and a randomizer for a TCG event.
+- A valid Player ID in that player's name.
+If the player has not been assigned a Player ID at a previous tournament, the tournament staff will provide one for the player. - A deck or team that meets the format restrictions for the tournament.
+It is a player's responsibility to ensure that his or her deck or team meets the tournament requirements at all time during the event. - A legible list of the cards that comprise the player's deck or of the Pokémon on a player's team. - Any implements necessary to track and maintain game information.
+This includes but is not limited to items such as damage counters, Special Condition markers, and a randomizer for a TCG event or the appropriate video game system in good working order for a VG event.